Quantum Monte Carlo assessment of embedding for for strongly correlated defects: interplay between mean-field starting point and interactions: Introduction

-However, embedding results may depend qualitatively on the choices made for the above approximations, especially for strongly correlated defects.
-For example, DFT+cRPA with a DC correction neglecting exchange-correlation effects led to an incorrect low-spin ground state for a neutrally-charged iron substitutional impurity in alumimum nitride (Fe$_{\text{Al}}^0$:AlN)~\cite{muechlerQuantumEmbeddingMethods2022}.
-The G$_0$W$_0$-based scheme of Ref.~\cite{shengGreenFunctionFormulation2022}, on the other hand, gave the correct ground state for Fe$_{\text{Al}}^0$:AlN and lowest excited states within 0.5 eV from experiment~\cite{otisStronglyCorrelatedStates2025}.
-The choice of active space orbitals, assumption of static screening in cRPA, and DC correction have each been shown to change the computed excitation energies by at least 0.5 eV for a vanadocene molecule~\cite{changDownfoldingInitioInteracting2024}, which can be considered a model of a strongly correlated defect.

-In contrast to embedding methods, \textit{ab-initio} quantum Monte Carlo (QMC) methods provide a full many-body wave-function treatment of interactions in defect systems~\cite{foulkesQuantumMonteCarlo2001}.
-QMC methods have been commonly used to compute ground state properties of defect systems, including formation energies of Schottky defects in magnesium oxide~\cite{alfeSchottkyDefectFormation2005}, self-interstitials in silicon~\cite{parkerAccuracyQuantumMonte2011}, helium in aluminum~\cite{hoodDiffusionQuantumMonte2012}, oxygen-vacancies in magnesium oxide~\cite{ertekinPointdefectOpticalTransitions2013}, and nitrogen in zinc oxide~\cite{yuFixednodeDiffusionMonte2017}.
-The extension of QMC to defect excited states is still relatively new, currently including neutrally-charged vacancy centers in diamond~\cite{hoodQuantumMonteCarlo2003}, magnanese dopants in phosphors~\cite{saritasExcitationEnergiesLocalized2019}, and the NV$^-$ center in diamond~\cite{chenMulticonfigurationalNatureElectron2023, simulaCalculationEnergiesMultideterminant2023}.
-More recently, some of us introduced an explicit variational principle for excited states in Ref.~\cite{wheelerEnsembleVariationalMonte2024}, offering a means to systematically improve excited state wave functions.
+In contrast to embedding methods, \textit{ab initio} quantum Monte Carlo (QMC) methods can provide a full many-body wave function treatment of interactions in defect systems~\cite{foulkesQuantumMonteCarlo2001}.
+QMC methods have been commonly used to compute ground state properties of defect systems, including formation energies of Schottky defects in magnesium oxide~\cite{alfeSchottkyDefectFormation2005}, self-interstitials in silicon~\cite{parkerAccuracyQuantumMonte2011}, helium in aluminum~\cite{hoodDiffusionQuantumMonte2012}, oxygen-vacancies in magnesium oxide~\cite{ertekinPointdefectOpticalTransitions2013}, and substitutional nitrogen defects in zinc oxide~\cite{yuFixednodeDiffusionMonte2017}.
+Explicit defect excited state calculations with QMC have emerged more recently, with examples including neutrally-charged vacancy centers in diamond~\cite{hoodQuantumMonteCarlo2003}, manganese dopants in phosphors~\cite{saritasExcitationEnergiesLocalized2019}, and the NV$^-$ center in diamond~\cite{chenMulticonfigurationalNatureElectron2023, simulaCalculationEnergiesMultideterminant2023}.
+More recently, some of us introduced an explicit variational principle for excited states in Ref.~\cite{wheelerEnsembleVariationalMonte2024}, offering a means to systematically improve excited state wave functions and obtain ground truth reference results for benchmarking the embedding techniques.